 The OTC Policy includes a provision that existing power plants must implement measures to mitigate the interim impingement and entrainment impacts resulting from cooling water intakes during operation commencing October 1, 2015, and continuing up to and until the owner or operator achieves final compliance.
 Section 2.C(3) of the OTC Policy provides options for owners or operators to demonstrate compliance with the interim mitigation requirements.

-AES, owner and operator of Alamitos, Huntington Beach, and Redondo Beach elected to comply with the interim mitigation requirements through Section 2.C(3)(b), by providing funding to the Ocean Protection Council or California Coastal Conservancy to fund appropriate mitigation projects.
-After purchasing Ormond Beach from NRG Energy, Inc. in 2018, GenOn, elected to continue complying with interim mitigation requirements for the power plant through Section 2.C(3)(b).
+AES, owner and operator of Alamitos, Huntington Beach, and Redondo Beach, elected to comply with the interim mitigation requirements through Section 2.C(3)(b) by providing funding to the Ocean Protection Council or California Coastal Conservancy to fund appropriate mitigation projects.
+After purchasing Ormond Beach from NRG Energy, Inc. in 2018, GenOn elected to continue complying with interim mitigation requirements for the power plant through Section 2.C(3)(b).
 Accordingly, the continued use of OTC waters from Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach will be subject to continued interim mitigation requirements as detailed in Resolution No. 2015-0057 up to and until the power plants come into compliance with the OTC Policy.

 Since October 1, 2015, $3.52 million in interim mitigation funds have been paid by the owners and operators of Alamitos, Huntington Beach, Ormond Beach, and Redondo Beach to fund appropriate mitigation projects.
 Payments are calculated in determinations prepared by State Water Board staff on an annual basis, from October 1 through September 30 of a given year.
 The calculations are based on the total volume of intake water and pounds of marine life impinged in accordance with Resolution No. 2015-0057.
 Since use of the aforementioned power plants is expected to be at or below recent levels, the interim mitigation requirements currently in place are sufficient to offset impingement and entrainment impacts incurred during the extended operation of the power plants, if approved.
 Additional mitigation would be above and beyond what was determined as appropriate in Resolution No. 2015-0057, implementing the findings of the OTC Policy.